Ex-judges take part in VHP meet, religious conversions and Waqf Bill among topics of discussion

 Thirty retired Supreme Court and High Court judges took part in a meeting organised by the Hindutva group Vishwa Hindu Parishad’s legal cell on Sunday, The Indian Express reported.

-Vishwa Hindu Parishad President Alok Kumar said the topics that came up for discussion were “the collective issues before the society – such as the Waqf Amendment Bill, handing back of temples, handing over of temples under government control [to the society], conversions etc”.
+Vishwa Hindu Parishad President Alok Kumar said the topics that came up for discussion were “the collective issues before the society – such as the Waqf Amendment Bill, handing back of temples, handing over of temples under government control, conversions etc”.

 Discussions were held “on nationalism and Hindutva” and laws affecting Hindus and cow slaughter were among the other subjects that came up, the organisation’s spokesperson Vinod Bansal was quoted as saying by The Indian Express.